Deriving a kinetic uncertainty relation for piecewise deterministic processes: from classical to quantum: Extensions to open quantum systems

 \subsection{A resonant two-level quantum system}

 Let us illustrate the quantum results by a standard model of quantum optics: in a vacuum, a two-level atom is driven by a resonant field~\cite{Mollow1975,Mandel1995,Breuer1997a}.
-The quantum master equation of the system is
+The quantum master equation of the system {in interaction picture} is

 where $H=-\Omega(\sigma_- +\sigma_+)/2$ represents the interaction Hamiltonian between the system and the resonant field, $\Omega$ is the Rabi frequency, and $\gamma$ is the spontaneous emission rate.
 Compared with Eq.~(\ref{quantummasterequation}), we have $M=1$, $r_1=\gamma$, $A_1=\sigma_-$, $A_1^\dag=\sigma_+$, where $\sigma_{+/-}$ are the raising and lowering Pauli operators, respectively.
 In particular, the target wave function is unique and equal to the ground state: $\psi_1=|g\rangle$.
 The notion of the PDPs of the two-level quantum system is present if a photon counter continuously records the arriving photons~\cite{Srinivas1981,Carmichael1989,Wiseman1993,Breuer2002,Wiseman2010}.
 The solution of Eq.~(\ref{nonlinearSchrodingerequation}) is